US productivity up 1.7% in 2019, best gain in 9 years

 WASHINGTON -- U.S. productivity rebounded in the final three months of last year, helping to boost productivity growth for the year to the best showing in nearly a decade.

-The Commerce Department said Thursday that productivity grew at an annual rate of 1.4% in the October-December quarter, a significant improvement from a 0.2% drop in productivity in the third quarter.
+The Commerce Department said Thursday that productivity grew at an annual rate of 1.4% in the October-December quarter, reversing the direction of a 0.2% drop during the third quarter.

 Labor costs rose 1.4% in the fourth quarter, a slowdown from a 2.5% jump in the third quarter.
 For the year, labor costs rose 2%, up from a 1.8% gain in 2018.